anhpham3621/Emojifier-facial-emotion-recognition-TF2/test_source-facial_emotion_recognition__EMOJIFIER/README.md

 - **STEP 4** - using the trained model to make prediction
     1. run `python3 src/predictor.py`
+    - Tip: you can output the predictor results into a log file for convenience (instead of having the results printed in terminal which can get burdensome):
+      `python3 src/predictor.py > output.log 2>&1`
     - this will open the cam, and start taking the video feed -- NOW YOU HAVE DONE IT ALL. :clap:

 Its time to show your emotions :heart:

-> ### P.S. -- The model was trained on my facial images only, but was able to detect the expressions of my brother as well.
+> ### P.S. -- This is the result from the original repo, with note from the author: "The model was trained on my facial images only, but was able to detect the expressions of my brother as well."
 ![result](https://user-images.githubusercontent.com/20581741/46920764-a4ef4b00-d010-11e8-943e-79623139d073.gif)